Nikolas Asimos: Career

 In 1973, he moved to Athens from Thessaloniki; there he continued to be involved in theatre studies and graduated from a private theatre school.
-He wrote songs which were not recorded officially, but rather privately and on tapes that he would then sell on the streets of Athens.
+He wrote songs that were not recorded officially, but rather privately and on tapes that he would then sell on the streets of Athens.
 He performed in boîtes around Plaka along with Yannis Zouganelis and Sakis Boulas, among others.
 His first official recording effort was in 1974 with the single Romios – Michanismos (Ρωμιός – Μηχανισμός).
 In 1976, he had a daughter with Lillian Charitaki with whom he was not married.

 In 1977, he was temporarily imprisoned along with five other editors and writers.
 They were all released after an initiative by Dionysis Savvopoulos.
-In 1978 he was drafted into the Greek army but did not serve as he was relieved of duty for psychological reasons.
-He wrote a book titled Anazitontas Krokantropous (Αναζητώντας Κροκανθρώπους "Looking for Yolk-men") which was never officially published, but was circulated by him in photocopies.
+In 1978, he was drafted into the Greek army but did not serve as he was relieved of duty for psychological reasons.
+He wrote a book titled Anazitontas Krokantropous (Αναζητώντας Κροκανθρώπους "Looking for Yolkthat) which was never officially published but was circulated by him in photocopies.
 In his later years and after his death, the book was also made available by a publishing house.
-In 1982, he released his long play record titled O Ksanapes (Ο Ξαναπές), "The Say-It-Again Man".
+In 1982, he released his long-play record titled O Ksanapes (Ο Ξαναπές), "The Say-It-Again Man".

 In 1987, he was accused of raping an ex-girlfriend and was forcibly placed in a mental institution.
 Shortly after he was sent to Korydallos Prison for pre-trial detention, during which his ex-girlfriend withdrew her accusations and tried to drop the charges against him.
 The prosecutor, however, denied dropping the charges and Asimos stayed in Korydallos until he was bailed out at the end of June.
 After being released, he never managed to overcome his bitterness over this charge.
 The outstanding trial along with other personal problems affected his psychological state profoundly.
-After two failed attempts, he committed suicide by hanging on 17 March 1988 in his house which he used to call "preparation area".
+After two failed attempts, he committed suicide by hanging on 17 March 1988 in his house which he used to call the "preparation area".
 It is rumored that he kept a diary during the last 15 days of his life in which he describes his efforts to find something worth living for in his life.
 He marked the pages with an "X" which meant that he had not found anything worth living for.
 The 15th day was also marked with an "X" which is the day he hanged himself.

 Production

 His Paranomes Kassetes (illegal tapes), as Asimos liked to call his early work due to its lyrical content, were recorded in friends' houses and other more or less inappropriate (concerning a recording session) locations, with several musicians accompanying him.
-The tapes had an underground distribution by Asimos himself or his friends, because he wanted to avoid his work being exploited by Record Labels.
+The tapes had an underground distribution by Asimos himself or his friends because he wanted to avoid his work being exploited by Record Labels.
 Apart from the tapes, he produced during his lifetime a 45rpm single with two songs and a full-length LP, as well as five compositions for a Vasilis Papakonstantinou record.
 The rest of his work was released after he died.